 Recommendation 2a.
+Revisit HES’ current existing conditions requirements to quality for insulation.
+Given the comparison to Massachusetts and Rhode Island, it is likely that relaxing HES’ current pre-program R-value eligibility requirements would result in more qualifying situations, insulation recommendations, and assessed participants installing insulation.
+However, allowing participants with higher existing R-values to participate is likely to also affect the program’s average savings adversely, which, as discussed in Finding 1, is already lower than anticipated.
+The Companies will need to carefully consider the trade-off between enabling more participants to qualify for insulation and the potential effect on average savings and choose the option that maximizes the total impact of the program while meeting the program’s cost-effectiveness requirements.
+One potential variation would be to relax the pre-program R-value requirements when a participant commits to installing more than one type of insulation.
+The total savings associated with more comprehensively insulating the home would offset the expected lesser savings per insulation type.

-Directly incentivize HES vendors based on their insulation installation rate, not just air sealing completions.
-Right now, the current HES payment structure incentivizes vendors to air seal and move on to the next customer.
-To achieve the goals, it’s vital to significantly increase the percentage of HES participants that receive and act on their insulation recommendations.
+Recommendation 2b.
+Directly incentivize HES vendors based on their insulation conversion rate, not just air sealing completions.
+Right now, the current HES payment structure incentivizes vendors to provide high-level air sealing during the assessment and move on to the next customer.
+Because insulation is an add-on measure, installed later and often by a different vendor, the vendor doing the assessment is not always motivated to focus on convincing the customer to act on their insulation recommendation.
+To achieve program goals, it’s vital to significantly increase the percentage of HES participants that install insulation.
 Air sealing alone is not enough.
-Explicitly tying vendor incentives to their customer’s insulation installation rates will align vendor’s financial motivations with program goals.
+Explicitly tying vendor incentives to their customer’s insulation installation and/or conversion rates will more directly align vendor’s financial motivations with program goals.

-Recommendation 2b.
+Recommendation 2c.
 Provide dedicated sales training.
 Interviewed vendors said they could train anyone to perform a home energy assessment, but it is difficult to turn an energy technician into a salesperson.
 Program-supported, sales-focused training will provide vendors with additional skills necessary to communicate the value of insulation to participating HES participants.
 The training should: